How To Survive Your First Mountain Bike Trip to the Desert

 Tubeless Tire Kit

-The desert is full of thorns, cacti, and sharp rocks, so assuming that you run tubeless tires on your bike, you’ll need a tubeless tire kit to plug small holes and a tire boot in case you get a slash.
+The desert is full of thorns, cacti, and sharp rocks, so assuming that you run tubeless tires on your bike, you’ll need a tubeless tire kit to plug sd mall holes.

 Hydration pack

-he desert is unforgiving, so be prepared with lots of water in a hydration pack fitted with a 2.5 or 3-liter hydration reservoir.
+The desert is unforgiving, so be prepared with lots of water in a hydration pack fitted with a 2.5 or 3-liter hydration reservoir.

 I like the Osprey Raven (women’s) and Raptor (men’s) hydration backpack because it’s specifically designed for mountain bikers with a tool roll, magnetic hose, and a mesh back panel.